 Telogen Effluvium

-Telogen effluvium is a common form of temporary hair loss that occurs when a significant number of hair follicles prematurely enter the resting phase (telogen) of the hair growth cycle.
-This condition often results in noticeable thinning of hair or shedding, which can be distressing for those experiencing it.
-Telogen effluvium is typically triggered by a variety of factors, such as stress, hormonal changes, nutritional deficiencies, illness, or medication use.
-While it is generally a temporary condition, the emotional and psychological impact can be considerable.
-Understanding the causes, symptoms, and treatment options for telogen effluvium is crucial for anyone experiencing hair shedding, as addressing the underlying triggers can help promote hair regrowth and restore confidence.
+A common form of temporary hair loss, telogen effluvium is often triggered by severe stress or other changes to the body.
+It occurs when a significant number of hair follicles prematurely enter the resting phase (telogen) of the hair growth cycle.
+This condition often results in noticeable thinning or hair shedding.
+It is typically triggered by a variety of factors, such as stress, hormonal changes, nutritional deficiencies, illness, or medication use.
+While it is generally a temporary condition, it can have a significant impact on appearance and self-confidence.
+Understanding the causes and symptoms can help address the underlying triggers and determine treatment options to promote hair regrowth.

 Close up of scalp showing telogen effluvium hair loss